 Faith followed Mia’s involuntary glance to a shallow cut across her wrist and silently reached for a scrap of cloth to cover it.

 “Give us a moment,” she said to Marsha, who nodded somberly and moved away.

 “You want to talk?” she asked Mia quietly.

 “Okay,” Faith replied calmly, “that’s okay.
 Not about that.
 While you were up there, was there…did anything happen different to before?
 Anything new we could use?”

-"We will," Faith insisted, "our watchers’ll figure it out, we just have to give them time.
-We just have to…" her voice trailed off.
+“We will,” Faith insisted.
+“Our watchers’ll figure it out, we just have to give ’em time.
+We just have to…” her voice trailed off.